s4m-s3pio1/s4m-s3pio1/README.md

 - 👋 Hey there, I’m @s4m-s3pio1
 - 👀 I’m interested in Network Security
-- 🌱 I’m currently learning CCNA
+- 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on Cybersecurity Projects
 - 📫 How to reach me ?
 Mail me at "tarunrg1502@gmail.com"